thedevricha/thedevricha/README.md

 ###

 <p align="left">I’m a web developer from India who loves turning ideas into stunning, interactive websites.
-I’m all about creating websites that not only look great but also work seamlessly.<br>- 🔭 I’m working as Web Developer.<br>- 📚 I'm currently learning Vue.js.<br>- ⚡ In my free time, I love to doodle, and color.
+I’m all about creating websites that not only look great but also work seamlessly.<br>- 🔭 I’m working as Web Developer.<br>- 📚 I'm currently developing a project using laravel.<br>- ⚡ In my free time, I love to doodle, and color.
 Sometimes, I just chill and do nothing, which is super relaxing.
 I also love exploring nature and trying new foods.
 But most of all, I'm always excited to learn new tech stuff and build cool projects!</p>

 ###